User Guide

 * You can press

-to activate input field and start typing when the TrAcker window is in focus.
+Enter or / to activate input field and start typing when the TrAcker window is in focus.
 This is provided that there is no popup window demanding attention.

 Notes about the command format: